Shadyxstep/apres-apparel-MS4/README.md

 ![product_page_performance](media/readme-imgs/athlete-page-performance.JPG)

 - As you can see from the above performance ratings of the site (from ), 'performance' score was the lowest across the pages as a result of the imported AnimateCSS classes.
-I am happy to sacrifice a few fractional seconds of performance loading time for the visual effect I was trying to achieve on each pages landing titles.
+    - Whilst not enitrely ideal, the website has run fine on devices I used to manually test the site so I am happy to sacrifice a few fractional seconds of performance loading time for the visual effect I was trying to achieve on each pages landing titles.

-- I will attempt to use clean Javascript code as an alternative to Animated CSS classes going forward in order to create visually appealing websites without the performance hit.
+- I will attempt to use clean Javascript code as an alternative to Animated CSS classes going in further development of this project in order to create a visually appealing website without the performance hit.

 ### Known Issues